 Try showcase a product that you think has a particularly attractive and functional interface (you could even consider showing your own work here) and another that you think doesn’t work (along with an idea or two to improve it).

 Before your interview, jot down all the programming languages you feel you’ve mastered, along with other areas of technical strength.
 Also, keep in mind that your interviewer might not come from a technical background, so be prepared to provide a layman’s translation for how those skills could bring value in a Product Manager job role.

 |How do you define market opportunity in a business plan?|

-|What is a product you currently use every day?
+|What is a product you can’t live without?
 How would you improve it?|

-- Talk me through how you managed the roadmap for a previous product.
+|Please explain how you managed the roadmap for a product in the past.|

-- Can you provide an example where a technical solution you or your team designed became a commercial product?|
+|Has a technical solution designed by you or your team ever become a commercial product?|

 |What are the important elements of a competitive analysis?|

-- What is the difference between C++ and Java.|
+|Explain the difference between C++ and Java.|

-List of Product Manager Interview Questions: Personal Questions
+Common Personal Product Manager Interview Questions: Personal